Camp children walk across the snow-covered zoo

 • Many camp activities will take place outside, weather permitting.
 All campers should dress to be outdoors.

-• Campers may be required to wear a face covering indoors, so please be sure to send a mask with them.
+• Campers may be required to wear a face covering indoors for certain activities, so please be sure to send a mask with them.

 • All campers should bring their own refillable water bottle.